 Fitbit Charge 2 review

-The Fitbit Charge 2 is similar to the older Charge HR in features and looks, but with some significant enhancements.
+The Fitbit Charge 2 is similar to the older and popular Charge HR in features and looks, but with some significant enhancements.
 Here's a summary:

 • Quick release, interchangeable straps

 • 4x larger screen which shows more information

 • Smartphone GPS syncing